 Students may apply for entry into the honours program at the beginning of session 5, though later year entry can be made under special circumstances.
-Students must have a fail free record and a distinction average in Core Studies in Art Education in sessions 3, 4, 5 and 6.
+Students must have a fail free record in the Core Studies and a distinction average in Core Studies in Art Education in sessions 3, 4, 5 and 6.

-The honours program consists of additional coursework in sessions 6, 7 and 8, however students are exempt from the following: Core Options in Education in sessions 6 and 8; History/Theory electives in sessions 6 and 8.
+The honours program consists of additional coursework in sessions 6, 7 and 8, however students are exempt from the following: Core Options in Education in sessions 5 and 8; studio and workshop electives.

-Students are required to complete COFA4015 and COFA4017 in session 5 of their course and COFA4029 in session 6 of their course.
+Students are required to complete COFA4015 or COFA4017 in session 5 of their course.